Particular-Cloud/particular-integration-examples/amazon-alexa/README.md

 Create a project on [Particular.Cloud](https://particular.cloud/) and add your first language to it!

-Make sure to create one or two tests key value pairs to test your app.
+Make sure to create a few texts to test your project so you can test your application.

-## Application Token
+## Application token

-Generate an app (read-only) token on [Particular.Cloud](https://particular.cloud/).

-The app token is used by our cli npm package to automate your development workflow.

-Find more information about how to generate a token at the [developer documentation](https://particular.cloud/documentation/developers).
+Navigate to the settings page of your project and generate a read-only token for your project.
+Find more information about how to generate a token in the [developer documentation](https://particular.cloud/documentation/developers).

-*Note:* Make sure to use a read-only token if you want to commit it publicly to your source control.
-Write-access tokens should be treated as secrets!
+*Note:* Make sure you are creating a *read-only* token and not a *write-access* token!
+You can commit your read-only tokens to public repositories and to your client-side applications without fear.

 ## Development configuration